mpcphys0/img_tools/dev/process_gammex/README.md

 ## Install

 Place ctfunctions.py and process_ct_folder.py in your preferred location for python scripts.
 Ensure that these two files are located in the same folder.

-See package dependencies in [Dependencies](#Dependencies) section.
+Python and required package dependencies must be installed.
+See [Dependencies](#Dependencies) section.

 ## Usage (windows)